 The Ray and Nancy Loeschner Art Competition is for two-dimensional art (e.g. drawing, print, pastel, painting and photography) inspired by the grounds and collections of Frederik Meijer Gardens & Sculpture Park.

 The objective is to collect high quality work that would celebrate the beauty and inspiration the institution provides.

-A $5,000 purchase award will be paid for the winning entry in addition to becoming a part of Meijer Gardens' permanent collection.
+Two $5,000 purchase awards (one for two-dimensional and one for photography) will be paid for the winning entries in addition to becoming a part of Meijer Gardens' permanent collection.

 - Artists who have been inspired by Meijer Gardens are encouraged to submit original works.

 - Although not a requirement, artists are also welcome to work on site for inspiration.
 The winning entry will become part of Meijer Gardens’ permanent collection.
 It will be displayed and may eventually be reproduced (e.g. posters, note cards), with full credit to the artist, to promote the beauty and inspiration the organization provides.

 For the Love of Meijer Gardens: The Ray and Nancy Loeschner Art Competition is on display from February 15 – August 16, 2018 in the Commons area near the Peter M. Wege Library.